DrYenyen/PS4-Firware-Update-Guide/README.md

 ![-](imgs/update.JPG)
 5. Then paste the downloaded file inside the UPDATE folder
 6. Plug the USB into your PS4
 7. Turn your PS4 off and then hold down the power button untill you hear a second boot tune
+8. Connect your PS4 controller with a DATA TRASNFER capable micro usb cable and press the PS button
-8. Once in Safe mode choose option 3.
+9. Once in Safe mode choose option 3.
 Update System Software
 ![-](imgs/update2.jpg)
-9. In the following menu choose option 1.
+10. In the following menu choose option 1.
 Update from USB Storage Device
 ![-](imgs/update3.png)
-10. Press *YES* and or *ACCEPT* to any addidional options
+11. Press *YES* and or *ACCEPT* to any addidional options